yashbhargava1992/stingray/docs/intro.rst

 These pages lay out the documentation for the `Stingray source library <https://github.com/StingraySoftware/stingray>`_.

-Aside from the :doc:`API reference </api>`, there are a number of tutorial-style documents covering the core library as well as a number of sub-modules.
+Aside from the :doc:`API reference <api>`, there are a number of tutorial-style documents covering the core library as well as a number of sub-modules.
 These tutorials are built from executable Jupuyter notebooks available for cloning in a separate `notebooks repository <https://github.com/StingraySoftware/notebooks>`_.